 - i.
 In the selection process for the award of certain professional services contracts, the District may include as one of its evaluation criteria the level of SBE or M/WBE participation on the team or in subcontract participation.
-Under this remedial approach, the maximum number of SBE or M/WBE evaluation points should be is available to an SBE or M/WBE proposer. - ii.
-A summary of any applicable SBE or M/WBE Program procedures shall be plainly stated in each solicitation.
-For competitive professional services contracts, a point system of evaluation will be used by an evaluation committee to determine the recipient of the contract award recommendation.
-Businesses submitting proposals to provide professional services to the District will be eligible to receive, on a sliding scale, a designated number of the total possible points based upon their SBE or M/WBE participation.
+Under this remedial approach, the maximum number of evaluation points is available to an SBE or M/WBE proposer. - A summary of any applicable SBE or M/WBE Program procedures shall be plainly stated in each solicitation.
+For competitive professional services contracts, a point system of evaluation will be used by an evaluation committee to determine the recipient of the contract submitting recommendation.
+Businesses proposals professional services to the District will be eligible to receive, on a sliding scale, a designated number of the total possible points based upon their SBE or M/WBE participation.
 The distribution of points allocated to the evaluation criteria shall be stated in the request for proposal.
 SBE or M/WBE participation shall be but one of several criteria used to evaluate each proposal.
-Maximum points shall should be awarded when the proposer is a certified SBE or M/WBE.
-The provisions within this section pertaining to the procurement of professional services are not intended to be used to the exclusion of other provisions of this policy.

-- c.
-Internal Matchmaking. -- ODBP, in conjunction with the Purchasing Department and the Program Management Department, shall review bids for viable opportunities for M/WBE participation and then inform M/WBEs of those specific opportunities that they are likely to be interested in.
-The District shall establish mechanisms to ensure timely notification of M/WBEs of such opportunities and shall also establish an open door policy to permit M/WBEs to dialogue with and market themselves directly to appropriate District procurement personnel. - d.
-External Matchmaking. -- ODBP shall facilitate non-M/WBE firms and M/WBEs coming together on specific School District projects where opportunities are available for cooperative efforts.
+Maximum points shall be awarded when the proposer is a certified SBE or M/WBE.
+The provisions within this section pertaining to the procurement of professional services are not intended to be used to the exclusion of other provisions of this policy. - c.
+Internal Matchmaking.-- ODBP, in conjunction with the Purchasing Department and the Program Management Department, shall review bids for viable opportunities for M/WBE participation and then inform M/WBEs of those specific opportunities that they are likely to be interested in.
+The District shall establish mechanisms to ensure timely notification of M/WBEs of such opportunities and shall also establish an open door policy to permit M/WBEs to dialogue with and market themselves directly to appropriate District d.
+External Matchmaking.-- ODBP shall facilitate non-M/WBE firms and M/WBEs coming together on specific School District projects where opportunities are available for cooperative efforts.
 Such matchmaking sessions should occur simultaneously with public release of contract forecasts to provide the maximum opportunity for M/WBE collaboration with non-minority firms.
 On construction projects, the Program Management Department and its construction managers should be actively involved in the process.